Goal: Prevent Plaque

 Here’s what you can do to help protect your heart and your brain.

-Work it out.
-According to the 2008 Physical Activity Guidelines for Americans (PAG), regular physical activity reduces the risk for heart disease, high blood pressure, high blood cholesterol, and sudden heart attack.
-Most healthy adults should accumulate 150 minutes of moderate exercise, such as walking briskly, every week, the PAG suggests.
+According to the Physical Activity Guidelines for Americans, regular physical activity reduces the risk for heart disease, high blood pressure, high blood cholesterol, and sudden heart attack.
+Most healthy adults should accumulate 150 minutes of moderate exercise, such as walking briskly, cycling, playing sports, or visiting the gym every week.

 .
 Extra pounds strain the heart so that it must beat more often.
 Weighing too much also increases the risk for stroke, elevated blood pressure, and high triglycerides in the blood stream.